-If you suffer from a psychological or mental condition, you can get an Emotional Support Dog (ESA).
+If you suffer from a psychological or mental condition, you can qualify for an Emotional Support Animal (ESA) or Psychiatric Service Animal (PSA).

 Depression—6.9% of adults experienced depression in the past year.